-A reconciliation of the beginning and ending amount of unrecognized tax benefits was as follows:
+A reconciliation of the beginning and ending amount of unrecognized tax benefits from continuing operations was as follows:

-2017 2016 2015 Unrecognized tax benefits \$10,676 \$ 9,514 \$10,143 Increases to prior year tax positions 16 1,667 1,003 Decreases to tax positions in prior periods (626) (577) (984) Increases to current year tax positions 26 72 123 Settlements (681) Lapse of statute of limitations (1,153) (90) Unrecognized tax benefits balance \$ 8,939 \$10,676 \$ 9,514
+2018 2017 2016 Unrecognized tax benefits \$ 8,939 \$10,676 \$ 9,514 Increases to prior year tax positions 16 1,667 Decreases to tax positions in prior periods (1,015) (626) (577) Increases to current year tax positions 224,408 26 72 Settlements Divestitures (1,607) Lapse of statute of limitations (515) (1,153) Unrecognized tax benefits balance \$230,210 \$ 8,939 \$10,676

-The amount of the above unrecognized tax benefits at March 4, 2017, February 27, 2016 and February 28, 2015 which would impact the Company's effective tax rate, if recognized, was \$892, \$2,084 and \$440, respectively.
+The amount of the above unrecognized tax benefits at March 3, 2018, March 4, 2017 and February 27, 2016 which would impact the Company's effective tax rate, if recognized, was \$31,377, \$892 and \$2,084 respectively.
 Additionally, any impact on the effective rate may be mitigated by the valuation allowance that is remaining against the Company's net deferred tax assets.

-While it is expected that the amount of unrecognized tax benefits will change in the next twelve months, management does not expect the change to have a significant impact on the results of operations or the financial position of the Company.
+The Company believes that it is reasonably possible that a decrease of up to \$13,498 in unrecognized tax benefits related to state exposures may be necessary in the next twelve months however management does not expect the change to have a significant impact on the results of operations or the financial position of the Company.

 The Company recognizes interest and penalties related to tax contingencies as income tax expense.
-The Company recognized an expense/(benefit) for interest and penalties in connection with tax matters of \$(276), \$60 and (\$5,250) for fiscal years 2017, 2016 and 2015, respectively.
-As of March 4, 2017 and February 27, 2016 the total amount of accrued income tax-related interest and penalties was \$263 and \$539, respectively.
+The Company recognized an expense/(benefit) for interest and penalties in connection with tax matters of \$7,058, \$(276) and \$60 for fiscal years 2018, 2017 and 2016, respectively.
+As of March 3, 2018 and March 4, 2017 the total amount of accrued income tax-related interest and penalties was \$7,322 and \$263, respectively.

 The Company files U.S. federal income tax returns as well as income tax returns in those states where it does business.
-The consolidated federal income tax returns are closed for examination through fiscal year 2013.
-Prior year returns for acquired subsidiaries remain open for 2012 and 2013 due to IRS examination.
+The consolidated federal income tax returns are closed for examination through fiscal year 2014.
 However, any net operating losses that were generated in these prior closed years may be subject to examination by the IRS upon utilization.
 Tax examinations by various state taxing authorities could generally be conducted for a period of three to five years after filing of the respective return.
-However, as a result of filing amended returns, the Company has statutes open in some states from fiscal year 2005.